wc082025-cyber/DoDProject/plan.md

     still struggling with the fundementals like syntax, operators control structures and such.
 But its a path Im not willing to give.
     I have made progress in my game.
 I have a clear route to where I want it to go.
 Just trying to learn from the AI and not copy it, changing keywords the AI gives me to my own, but i make mistakes like we all do.
 I hope i get more done tomorrow before innlevering.
 My brain dont understand english very well at the end of the day.

+    Friday 12 september.
+Finally getting some grasp on this thing.
+I changed the name of ALL the rooms in my code.
+AI has helped me set up some of the flags/tags/naming(?) of rooms. it helped me get a better understanding, and made it WAY easier to name the rooms after colors. roomBlueOne, yellowFour and such.
+I understood what i had to do, and more of why it worked.
+Today has been the day i used AI the least.
+I asked it to help me color code the rooms, and after i read the code, i had no longer use for it.
+I just changed the naming of one room with help, and then I did the rest of the naming my self.
+    When i started this project I was not sure what I can name, and what I cant.
+Now I understand better.

+    The game has a story, and each of the branches has their own ending.
+Each has three options to enter a new room, if, if else and else. else is usually when player enter a wrong prompt, and the game gives a game related answer instead of try again, to make it more immersive. try for your self.

+    The game itself was cut a bit shorter than planned.
+There are some rooms that did not make it.
+I could have spent more time coding rooms.
+But I fund it more interesting writing a better story that just left right yes no end.
+    I have leared much this week.
+I still find the best room to code is hjerterom for rolige studenter the best place to be.
+I can focus better and I dont get distracted.
+Not very social, but that it what fridays are for.

+    Hope you enjoy my Text based, rouge like, souls like game.

 # pseudocode

     ```csharp